Let’s face it: a lot of people have problems with setting their advertising budget. Even more, people struggle with their digital marketing budget.

 Even grandmas have Facebook these days.

 Assessment is maybe the most vital part of all.
-You should be able to compare the past results to the ones after you implemented your strategy accompanied with the digital marketing budget.
+You should be able to compare the past results to the ones after you implemented your strategy accompanied by the digital marketing budget.

 Look at the changes in revenue.